meteorids/CodingSamples/README.md

 The current code files are not updated.
-Update expected on 10th of January.
+A detailed readme file to be added soon.